 In order to maintain a hands-on, interactive environment throughout the training, seats are limited.
 Participants are invited to share their presentation and receive direct feedback from our trainers.
 We also host a workshop that puts participants on camera for a mock TV interview.
 Videos are then shown and our trainers offer their feedback and suggestions for improvement.

-The registration fee is $675 and includes all training materials, powerpoint presentations, consultation opportunities, a parking pass, Internet connection, and breakfast, lunch, coffee, and snacks throughout the training.
-Group discounts for attendees from the same organization are available - please contact our staff.
+The registration fee is $675 and includes all training materials, PowerPoint presentations, consultation opportunities, a parking pass, Internet connection, and breakfast, lunch, coffee, and snacks throughout the training.

 Feedback from our past participants